iksnae/actual-intelligence/book/en/chapter-02/04-context-and-conversation.md

 **Solution:** Periodically summarize the key points you want to maintain and explicitly discard irrelevant parts of the conversation.

-**Example:** "To recap our key points: we're designing a vegetable garden for Zone 7b with clay soil and part shade.
-Let's focus on these conditions and set aside our earlier discussion about flower gardening."
+**Example:** `To recap our key points: we're designing a vegetable garden for Zone 7b with clay soil and part shade.
+Let's focus on these conditions and set aside our earlier discussion about flower gardening.`

 #### Challenge: Lost Context Between Sessions